Book Review: Veggie Garden Remix

 It can be easy for gardeners to get into a routine of planting the same old vegetable varieties year after year.
 We all have our favorites, right?

-Well, just when we vegetable gardeners thought we had it all figured out, here comes Niki Jabbour to take us out of our comfort zone with her latest book, Veggie Garden Remix (Storey Publishing, 232 pp., $19.95).
+Just when we vegetable gardeners thought we had it all figured out, here comes Niki Jabbour.
+She takes us out of our comfort zone with her latest book, Veggie Garden Remix (Storey Publishing, 232 pp., $19.95).

 I’m familiar with Niki’s work, having read (and reviewed) The Year-Round Vegetable Gardener and Groundbreaking Food Gardens.
 So I was anxious to see what she was up to this time.
 It turns out, quite a lot.

-While this book continues her theme of edible gardening, it has a new twist that’s guaranteed to renew any vegetable gardener’s passion.
+This book continues her theme of edible gardening.
+But it has a new twist that’s guaranteed to renew any vegetable gardener’s passion.
 The book’s subtitle is “224 New Plants to Shake Up Your Garden and Add Variety, Flavor & Fun.”

 In the introduction, she explains how she grew traditional vegetables for years.
-Since her in-laws are from Lebanon, Niki has been learning about and growing many wonderful crops that most of us have never heard of.
+Since her in-laws are from Lebanon, Niki has been learning about and growing many wonderful crops.
 Veggie Garden Remix introduces us to these, along with many others that Niki and her family have enjoyed growing in their Halifax, Nova Scotia, garden.
 She is a huge proponent of trying new things.

 As Niki writes, “My original interest in growing a wider variety of edibles was sparked by my immigrant in-laws.
 In home gardens and community gardens across North America and beyond, immigrants bring their rich food traditions to their new countries, growing vegetables and herbs from their homelands.
 We have much to learn from these gardeners….”